facebook/react/docs/docs/forms.md

 [Try it on CodePen.](http://codepen.io/dashtinejad/pen/yVaojJ?editors=0010)

 ## Checkbox
-Another form control which you can change it to controlled component, is `checkbox`:
+Another form control which you can change it to a controlled component, is `checkbox`:

 ```html
 <input type="checkbox" />